shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Florian.md

 ### SEEING LOOKING OBSERVING & INTERVENING WITH JOSEPH HUGHES

 Hacking is an attitude.
 It’s a way of seeing the world differently and to understand the relationship between habits and beliefs.
 I learned about difference between looking and seeing, observing and intervening.

-<br>The lesson was built up in several exercises:
+The lesson was built up in several exercises:

 **Creating a hack** in pairs of 2 in 20 minutes was a pressure cooking project to get a mindset of hacks that are not perfect in the first place but have a spontaneous character, like Chindogu, a japanese movement of ridiculous hacks, that started out as a prank and are taken as something serious in western culture.